internet-of-plants/iop/README.md

     Most errors should be propagated with `Result<T, E>` or even an `Option<T>`.
 Exceptions should not happen.
 And critical errors, that can't be recovered, working as the last stand between us and UB should panic with the `panic_(F("Explanation of what went wrong..."))` macro.

     We don't like exceptions.
-We don't want to pay the runtime price for them.
+We don't want to pay the runtime price for them (they are disabled by default).
 We don't use them for regular control flow, or any control flow at all.
 But we do want a way to fail hard.
 So we have a function to panic in a way integrated with the platform.
 It doesn't use any compiler/esp8266 panic internals, so maybe panic is a bad name.
 But it basically logs the critical error, reports it through the network if it can (to the server, but we could report to nearby devices that we own too, so they can help).
 And it keeps asking the server for updates.

     We have future plans to improve this, but we should never panic.
 Panics should be a way to avoid UB when everything went wrong, and quickly fix when detected.